CodyBontecou/blog/content/Obsidian-git-sync-on-ios.md

 ![Browse repo in Working Copy](https://i.imgur.com/2SCcfvZ.gif)

-Note: I  ran into issues when including the `.obsidian` directory in my git repo.
+**Note**: I  ran into issues when including the `.obsidian` directory in my git repo.
 There are plugins that work on desktop that are not supported on mobile, resulting in mobile-specific bugs.
 Sometimes crashing the application and making the vault unusable.

 I recommend removing this directory from source when using this method to sync vaults between devices.